OnesmoOgore/embedded-motor-pid-controller/docs/architecture.md

 ### 3.1 Flow Description

 1. **Input (Feedback):**
    The motor encoder (or other sensor) provides feedback via hardware peripherals (timers, ADC, capture units, etc.).

-2. **Abstraction (Motor Module):**
+2. **Motor Abstraction Layer:**
-   The `motor` module reads this feedback and computes a physical quantity such as speed (e.g., RPM) or position (e.g., encoder counts).
+   `motor.c` converts raw data (counts, pulses) into meaningful units (e.g., speed).

-3. **Control Loop (Application):**
+3. **Application Control Loop:**
    The main control loop in `main.c`:
    - Reads the **setpoint** (desired speed/position).
    - Reads the **measurement** from the `motor` module.
    - Calls the `pid` module to compute the control effort.

-4. **Processing (PID Module):**
+4. **PID Processing:**
-   The `pid` module calculates the control output using:
+   `pid.c` calculates the required control effort using:
    - Proportional term (P)
    - Integral term (I)
    - Derivative term (D)
-   and applies any clamping / anti-windup to keep the output in a safe range.
+   and applies any clamping/anti-windup to keep the output in a safe range.
 5. **Output (Actuation):**
-   The `motor` module receives the control effort and converts it into a physical action (e.g., PWM duty cycle), which drives the motor.
+   The `motor` module receives the control effort from `motor_set_output()` and converts it into a physical action (e.g., PWM duty cycle), which drives the motor.

 ---